 “Not so.
 My point is my power was always in the pokemon I had under my command.
 On my journey, I had a few dozen.
-Today I have hundreds.
+Today, through other trainers loyal to me, I have hundreds.
 More importantly, if something happens to me, the system I’ve created would ensure the work continues.
 Now, are you ready for dinner?”

 Silver is.
 It’s his turn to pick the dinner, so they have sashimi and cranberry juice.
 It’s clear that Father dislikes the juice, but Silver smiles each time he drinks it and makes a face, so he keeps sipping it.
 The two sit alone to eat today, a luxury that Silver always treasures, even if it gives Father the freedom to ask him questions about how his studies are going.

 He answers them as quick as he can, then goes to the question that’s really been interesting him.
 “Father, why did you promise both of your friends that you would support their enemy in a fight?”

 “I think I have.
 It was to have them both killed by one of your agents once they trusted you, right?”